Riquelme3m/iJunior-Trainee-ToDoList-DOM/README.md

 - **JavaScript**: Used for DOM manipulation and handling events (such as adding, editing, and removing tasks).
 - **Local Storage**: Storing tasks locally so they persist across page reloads.

-## How It Works

-1. **Adding Tasks**:
-   - Users can input a task in the input field and submit it to the list.
-   - The task is stored in Local Storage and rendered on the page.

-2. **Editing Tasks**:
-   - Users can edit a task by clicking the "edit" button next to it.
-   - The input field is populated with the current task description, allowing the user to make changes.
-   - After submitting, the task is updated in Local Storage.

-3. **Removing Tasks**:
-   - Each task has a "delete" button that removes it from the list and updates Local Storage.

-4. **Marking Tasks as Completed**:
-   - Users can mark tasks as completed by clicking the "check" button next to them.
-   - Completed tasks are visually distinguished with a strike-through and a different background color.

 ## Screenshots